aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/mhtml-to-xps-conversion/_index.md

 url: /java/mhtml-to-xps-conversion/
 ---

-In this article, you will find information on how to convert an [MHTML](https://en.wikipedia.org/wiki/MHTML) to [XPS](https://en.wikipedia.org/wiki/Open_XML_Paper_Specification) and how to use [XpsSaveOptions](https://apireference.aspose.com/java/html/aspose.html.saving/xpssaveoptions) and [MemoryStreamProvider](https://apireference.aspose.com/html/java/com.aspose.html/package-frame) parameters.
+In this article, you will find information on how to convert an {{%MHTML%}} to {{%XPS%}} and how to use [XpsSaveOptions](https://apireference.aspose.com/java/html/aspose.html.saving/xpssaveoptions) and [MemoryStreamProvider](https://apireference.aspose.com/html/java/com.aspose.html/package-frame) parameters.

 {{% alert color="primary" %}}